 Photo Credit: TN

-Free Things To Do In Chicago A For Date Night
+Free Things To Do in Chicago for a Date Night

 Visit Millennium Park

-From movie screenings or to sculpture installations displayed by local artists, there’s plenty of free programming during the summer and winter months to enjoy in Chicago’s beloved 24.5-acre park.
-While Chicago winters aren’t for the weak, you can take a stab at your inner gold medalist at the McCormick Tribune Ice Rink— just make sure to reserve your spot online in advance.
+From movie screenings to sculpture installations displayed by local artists, there’s plenty of free programming during the summer and winter months to enjoy in Chicago’s beloved 24.5-acre park.
+While Chicago winters are not for the weak, you can take a stab at your inner gold medalist at the McCormick Tribune Ice Rink— just make sure to reserve your spot online in advance.

 Visit an Art Museum